Adaptive Skiing: General Overview

 Adaptive skiing uses special adapted equipment to allow people with a wide range of disabilities to take to the snow and experience the freedom of snow sports in the least restrictive manner possible.
 Winter sports such as adaptive snow skiing, snowboarding, and a variety of sit-ski options are now available to many people with disabilities.

 The first adaptive ski programs were started for disabled veterans after World War II.
-They have expanded to include special needs skiers of all ages and abilities.
-Ski areas on public lands are required to accommodate skiers with disabilities.
+They have since expanded to include special needs skiers of all ages and abilities.
+Ski areas on public lands are now required to accommodate skiers with disabilities.

 Equipment that people with disabilities use may be different, but individuals with spinal cord injuries, brain injuries, cerebral palsy, multiple sclerosis, visual and hearing impairments, post polio syndrome, and a wide variety of other disabilities go to the slopes to enjoy adaptive skiing each year.